 - Material: Argentinian Calfskin Leather

-What better Oxford to start off our list than a classic cap-toe?
-An excellent specimen by Beckett Simonon, the Deans were handcrafted in their Bogotá workshop from Argentinian calfskin leather using a Blake stitch.
+What better Oxford shoe to start off our list than a classic cap-toe?
+An excellent specimen by Beckett Simonon, the Deans were handcrafted in their Bogotá workshop from Italian calfskin leather using a Blake stitch.

-They offer great value for money, which gets even better when you use our exclusive code 20% discount code, “BU20“, during checkout.
-However, there is one caveat in that the shoes follow a group made-to-order process.
+They offer great value for money, which gets even better when you use our exclusive code 20% discount code, BU20*, during checkout.
+However, there is one caveat: the shoes follow a group made-to-order process.

-Consequently, you’ll have to wait for your shoes to be made in the next batch, we can take several months.
-If you’re in a hurry, we suggest Ace Marks below as another top-value alternative.
+Consequently, you’ll have to wait for your shoes to be made in the next batch, which can take several months.
+If you’re in a hurry, we suggest Amberjack or Ace Marks below as another top-value alternative.
+Both of these companies maintain stock that ships out promptly after ordering.

 "Offering excellent value for money in exchange for a waiting time, Beckett Simonon provides premium craftsmanship at an affordable price."